 Explore the lochs, monsters and dramatic scenery of the Scottish Highlands – easily one of the most magical destinations in Europe.
 From conquering magnificent Munros to encountering fairytale castles nestled in the hills, this is a paradise for those who dream of the unforgettable.
-If you love the outdoors and enjoy cultural travel, the beauty of the Highlands awaits.
-Here are some of the most amazing things to do when you get here.
+If you love the outdoors and enjoy cultural travel, the beauty of the Highlands awaits with a plethora of fun things to do and historical sites to visit.
+Here are some of the most amazing things to do when you visit Scotland.

-The options are endless when it comes to hiking trails.
+The options are endless when it comes to hiking trails and you really can get off the beaten track.
 You’ll encounter terrain of every kind ranging from steep climbs to rough grounds, but jaw-dropping views come as standard.
 Here are some of the best:

 The Old Mill and Achmelvich Beach